tbensky/npct/README.md

 * Starts a BLE discovery scan, to continually scan for the names of other nearby BLE devices.
 All contact tracing names as used by this system, start with the hash-tag "#C19:".
 Any names not starting with this are ignored.
 Those starting with it are logged into the ESP32's internal RAM.
 About 5,000 such names can be logged.

+The software is located in the [npct folder](https://github.com/tbensky/npct/tree/master/npct) and is a full blown ESP32 project developed using the Espressif IoT Development Framework (esp-idf).

 ### Local Software

 Conveniently connecting with a device over BLE sort of requires a custom application to be developed (which we didn't want to do).
 We also wanted to leave the phone out of this.
 Luckily,